Lost City Hike with Kids: Our 6-Day Trek in Colombia

 How to Get to the Start of the Lost City Hike with Kids

 The logistics of traveling with kids can be tricky sometimes.
 The start of the Lost City hike is several hours away from the nearest city and I seriously doubt any of the tour companies offer child seats in their 4×4’s.
-We got around this problem by using mifold travel seats for our kids.
+We got around this problem by using small travel car seats for our kids.

 With the child seat issue taken care of, the rest was super easy.
 Magic Tour picked us up in our 4×4 right at our beautiful oceanfront condo vacation rental in Rodadero.
 The highway driving was beautiful, through the mountains and jungle.
 Watch for fun animal crossing signs, such as anteaters, snakes and foxes.

-Food on the Ciudad Perdida Trek
+Food and Drinking Water on the Ciudad Perdida Trek

 Our cook would frequently check to see if the kids were ok with the upcoming meal items.
 On the infrequent occasions where there was a potential issue, he’d work with us to find something suitable.